MoIbrahim2/MoIbrahim2/README.md

 ## 👨‍💻 About Me

-- 🎓 Computer Science student at **Mansoura University**, Faculty of Computer & Information
+- 🎓 Computer Science Gradute at **Mansoura University**, Faculty of Computer & Information
 - 💻 Passionate about **Backend Development**, **problem-solving**, and **real-world projects**
 - 🚀 Currently improving my skills in **Web Development**, **Data Structures**, and **Algorithms**
 - ⚽ Football fan — playing and watching in my free time